 - Flask applications are mostly SPAs (Single Page Applications).
 With Django, your project application is divided into smaller chunks, giving the developers an easy-to-code single application and merging them to form the application.

 Django vs Flask Comparison Table

-|Structure||Django is a Python-based free, open source framework which follows the MVC (model view controller) approach of architectural pattern||Flask is a Python-based micro framework without any set of particular tools or external libraries.
-It also doesn’t have a database layer or provisions for form validation and makes use of extensions.|
+|Structure||Django is a Python-based free, open-source framework that follows an architectural pattern’s MVC (model view controller) approach.||Flask is a Python-based microframework without particular tools or external libraries.
+It also doesn’t have a database layer or provisions for form validation and uses extensions.|

-|Sites using these frameworks||Public Broadcasting Service, Mozilla, Instagram, The Washington Times, BitBucket, Disqus, Nextdoor.||Pinterest, LinkedIn, and Flask community in itself|
+|Sites using these frameworks||Public Broadcasting Service, Mozilla, Instagram, The Washington Times, BitBucket, Disqus, Nextdoor.||Pinterest, LinkedIn, and Flask community in itself.|

 |Project Layout||Conventional project structure.||Arbitrary structure.|

-|Flexibility||Doesn’t exclude setting flexibility.||All the possible permutations to organize a Flask code equals the applications number present in flask already|
+|Flexibility||It doesn’t exclude setting flexibility.||All the possible permutations to organize a Flask code are believed to be equal to the application number present in the Flask already.|

-|Routing mechanism||Urls.py is used to set the connection properties and requests are tackled by the first matching view of regex list||URI is most often than not set by the view decorator and centralized configuration is also possible.
-Before the patterns are matched with the URIs, the latter is sorted in a default order|
+|Routing Mechanism||Urls.py is used to set the connection properties, and the first matching view of the regex list tackles requests.||URI is, most often than not, set by the view decorator, and centralized configuration is also possible.
+Before the patterns are matched with the URIs, the latter is sorted in default order.|

 All in all, both are open-source Python web frameworks.
 Django is a full-stack framework, whereas Flask is a micro and lightweight framework.
 There is no strict set of rules as to what one should use.
 Many believe Django to be the be-all and end-all, but that might not be the case in every scenario.
 Know your requirements and choose the framework wisely per your team’s needs.
 I hope you liked this Django vs Flask post.
 Stay tuned for more articles on Web Development.